DDT5/snip1155-reference-impl/README.md

 ### Revoke
 An operator with existing permissions can use this to revoke (or more accurately, renounce) the permissions it has received.
 A token owner can also call this function to revoke permissions, although `SetWhitelistApproval` can also be used for this purpose.

-### Mint, BatchMint, Burn and BatchBurn
+### Mint, BatchMint
 These functions MUST NOT be accessible to any address other than minters'.
 (Note that admins cannot mint unless it is also a minter).

 A minter MUST be able to create new token_ids.
-A minter MUST be able to mint and burn tokens on existing token_ids if the configuration allows it to.
+A minter MUST be able to mint tokens on existing token_ids if the configuration allows it to.
 If a token_id is an NFT, minters MUST NOT be able to mint additional tokens; NFTs SHALL only be minted at most once.
-The token configuration SHOULD specify whether minters are allowed to mint additional tokens (for fungible tokens) or burn tokens (both fungible and non-fungible tokens).
+The token configuration SHOULD specify whether minters are allowed to mint additional tokens (for fungible tokens).

+### Burn and BatchBurn
+Owners of tokens MUST be allowed to burn their tokens only if the token_id configuration allows it to.
+The base specification does not allow any address to burn tokens they do not own, but this feature is OPTIONAL.

 ### AddMinters and RemoveMinters
 These functions MUST NOT be accessible to any address other than the admin's.
 AddMinters add one or more minters to the list of minters, while RemoveMinters remove one or more minters from the list of minters.